Bellingham Railway Museum

 The Bellingham Railway Museum was a nonprofit museum located in downtown Bellingham, Washington, USA, that displayed a pictorial and text history of railroad traffic in Whatcom and Skagit Counties, as well as a large electric model railroad, an exhibit of railroad lanterns, and a train simulator based on Microsoft Train Simulator software.
 A research library was also hosted.
 It opened in 2003 and was volunteer-operated until its permanent closure in June 2020 during the COVID-19 pandemic.
+The items of the museum were subsequently transferred to the Northwest Railway Museum located in Snoqualmie.